 Trade Payables | 179.3 | 235.8 | +31.5% |

-Trade receivables also grew faster than sales (10.6% vs ~1% consolidated sales growth), suggesting slightly extended credit periods or slower collections.
-On a positive note, trade payables also grew substantially (+31.5%), indicating the company is effectively leveraging supplier credit to fund its working capital needs.
+Trade receivables also grew faster than sales (10.6% vs. 1% consolidated sales growth), suggesting a slight elongation in collection periods.
+On a positive note, trade payables grew substantially (+31.5%), indicating the company is effectively leveraging supplier credit.
+The change in the working capital structure points to a need for tighter inventory management moving forward, especially as new capacities come online.

-IFGL is embarking on a substantial capital expenditure journey, signaling its conviction in long-term growth, particularly in the Indian market.
+IFGL is embarking on an aggressive capital expenditure spree, signaling strong conviction in its long-term growth trajectory, particularly within the Indian steel ecosystem.

 Location | Products Category | Capex Estimated (Rs in cr) | Expected to be Operational | Current Status |